What is Employee Engagement?

 ❌ Running annual surveys with no action

 The #1 engagement mistake is running a survey, sharing the results at an all-hands, and doing nothing.
-Employees know the difference between an organisation that listens and one that goes through the motions.
-Running a survey without acting on the results actively destroys engagement — employees feel unheard and cynical.
+Employees know the difference between an organization that listens and one that goes through the motions.
+Running a survey without acting on the results actively destroys engagement, employees feel unheard and cynical.
 If you cannot commit to acting on results, do not run the survey.

 ❌ Ignoring manager quality

 Gallup research shows managers explain 70% of the variance in team engagement.
 One bad manager can destroy a team's engagement regardless of pay, benefits, or mission.
-Yet most organisations promote people into management without training them in 1:1s, feedback, coaching, or recognition.
-Manager training is the highest-ROI engagement investment — a £1,500 training programme per manager typically pays back 10-20x in retention alone.
+Yet most organizations promote people into management without training them in 1:1s, feedback, coaching, or recognition.
+Manager training is the highest-ROI engagement investment, a $1,500 training programme per manager typically pays back 10-20x in retention alone.

 ❌ Confusing satisfaction with engagement

 Satisfied employees show up and do the minimum.
 Engaged employees go above and beyond.
-Many HR programmes optimise for satisfaction (perks, snacks, ping pong) and never move the needle on engagement (purpose, growth, autonomy, recognition).
-Satisfied but disengaged employees are a classic "quiet quitting" pattern — they do not leave but they also do not contribute discretionary effort.
+Many HR programmes optimize for satisfaction (perks, snacks, ping pong) and never move the needle on engagement (purpose, growth, autonomy, recognition).
+Satisfied but disengaged employees are a classic "quiet quitting" pattern, they do not leave but they also do not contribute discretionary effort.
 Measure engagement, not satisfaction.

 Industry Benchmarks